boyahou/boyahou.github.io/_pages/about.md

   The key threads of my research methodology are (a) an operator-theoretic approach to build an analytically tractable representation of environments; and (b) selective loss of details via compression to control model complexity.

-  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding". [download](../assets/COLT2024.pdf)
+  - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Mean Embedding", under submission. [download](../assets/COLT2024.pdf)

-  - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, U. Vaidya, “Sparse Learning of Dynamical Systems in Reproducing Kernel Hilbert Space: An Operator-Theoretic Approach”, accepted at ICML 2023. [download](../assets/ICML_2023.pdf)
+  - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, U. Vaidya, “Sparse Learning of Dynamical Systems in Reproducing Kernel Hilbert Space: An Operator-Theoretic Approach”, in Proceedings of the Fortieth International Conference on Machine Learning (ICML), 2023. [download](../assets/ICML_2023.pdf)

-  - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, “Compressed Decentralized Learning of Conditional Mean Embedding Operators in Reproducing Kernel Hilbert Space”, presented at AAAI, 2023. [download](../assets/AAAI_2023.pdf)
+  - **B. Hou**, S. Sanjari, N. Dahlin, S. Bose, “Compressed Decentralized Learning of Conditional Mean Embedding Operators in Reproducing Kernel Hilbert Space”, in Proceedings of the 37th Association for the Advancement of Artificial Intelligence (AAAI) Conference on Artificial Intelligence, 2023. [download](../assets/AAAI_2023.pdf)

   - A.Reddy Ramapuram Matavalam, **B. Hou**, H.Choi, S.Bose, U.Vaidya, “Data-Driven Transient Stability Analysis Using the Koopman Operator” (Please email me for preprint)

-  - **B. Hou**, A.Reddy Ramapuram Matavalam, S.Bose, U.Vaidya, "Propagating Uncertainty Through System Dynamics in Reproducing Kernel Hilbert Space ", under review at Physica D: Nonlinear Phenomena. [download](../assets/PHYSD.pdf)
+  - **B. Hou**, A.Reddy Ramapuram Matavalam, S.Bose, U.Vaidya, "Propagating Uncertainty Through System Dynamics in Reproducing Kernel Hilbert Space ", under revision at Physica D: Nonlinear Phenomena. [download](../assets/PHYSD.pdf)

     Also presented as a poster paper at the American Control Conference (ACC) 2023.

-  - **B. Hou**, S. Bose and U. Vaidya, “Sparse Learning of Kernel Transfer Operators”, presented at the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](../assets/Asilomar2021.pdf)
+  - **B. Hou**, S. Bose and U. Vaidya, “Sparse Learning of Kernel Transfer Operators”, in Proceedings of the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](../assets/Asilomar2021.pdf)

 - ## Preparing Electrified Transportation: